Margaret Jacobs (artist)

-Margaret E. Jacobs is a Native American artist and member of the Akwesasne Mohawk tribe, known for her sculptures, jewelry, and sketching.
+Margaret E. Jacobs is a Native American artist and member of the Akwesasne Mohawk tribe, known for her steel sculptures, powdercoated jewelry, and drawings.
 She draws inspiration from her culture and upbringing.
 She values natural and synthetic objects and is inspired by buildings in the United States; they are a reminder of Mohawk ironworkers who left their tribes and communities to help build structures.
 Most of Jacobs' work has been based on the history of the Mohawks, her cultural heritage, and stories.

 Early life and education

 Margaret E. Jacobs was born into the Akwesasne Mohawk tribe on September 10, 1986, in Ogdensburg, New York.
 Her family was "hands on" and she began to make things at an early age.
 She attended the Ogdensburg Free Academy, from which she graduated in 2004.
 She then attended Dartmouth College, where she received her bachelor's degree in Visual Arts and received the school's Perspectives design award.
 Jacobs is inspired by the artist Sandy Skoglund.